Great Family Halloween Activities Beyond Trick or Treating

 Corn mazes can easily become a fall tradition for your family or close friends.
 Stay in a group and get lost together weaving through tall rows of fresh corn.
 Corn mazes are also a great way for kids to exercise problem solving, memory and leadership skills as well.
 Let children take turns leading the group.

 Haunted houses can be a ton of fun if you let kids plan and operate their own version.
 Set rules about props, equipment, and cleaning up afterward and allow kids some free time to create their own “haunted” experience.
 Let the kids think through the path their visitors will take and space out spooky aspects along the way.
 If creating a haunted house is too scary for your child you can create a fall fun house displaying pumpkins, scarecrows, and other fall-themed decorations.
 Gather neighbors and other adults to walk through and enjoy the fun.

 Scavenger hunts can be a great adventure for kids.
 Get creative and make up a scavenger hunt for your kids.
 Have a friend or partner hide and be the treasure the clues lead to.
 Divide into groups so no one is running around outside in the dark alone.
-If young children are playing, assign each time a grown-up captain.
+If young children are playing, assign each team a grown-up captain.

-Werewolf Tag is a name for playing hide and seek tag outdoors after dark.
+Werewolf tag is a name for playing hide and seek tag outdoors after dark.
 There are many names for this simple but fun game.
 Be sure to establish boundaries before play starts.
 If younger children are hiding, break into pairs to hide.
 Once the people hiding have been spotted or suspect they’ve been found, the chase is on!
 No one is officially out until they’re tagged.
 Once someone is tagged they join the werewolf so there’s more than one seeker.
 By the end of the game there’s a whole pack of werewolves!

 Flashlight tag is a nice alternative if Werewolf tag is a little too scary.
 Play tag at night, but participants carry flashlights so they can be seen and can see around them.